andersonlimacrv/webhook-discord-action/README.md

 ## Setup

 1. Generate a Discord webhook URL in your server settings.
-2. Replace `credetials.txt` for the `sendDiscord.py` file with your variables.
+2. Replace `credentials.txt` for the `sendDiscord.py` file with your variables.

       ```bash
       url_discord=